 Protect Shenandoah Mountain Fund

-This year VNPS will partner with the Virginia Wilderness Committee (VWC) and the Friends of Shenandoah Mountain (FSM) to help protect and preserve four key wilderness areas in the proposed Shenandoah Mountain National Scenic Area of Virginia.
+Generous donors contributed more than $50,000 in our Annual Fundraiser to help the Virginia Wilderness Committee (VWC) and the Friends of Shenandoah Mountain (FSM) protect and preserve four key wilderness areas in the proposed Shenandoah Mountain National Scenic Area of Virginia.

 Although the Forest Service owns this land, private individuals and companies own the underground mineral rights and can develop and extract those minerals.
 As long as there is the possibility of development and mining, the Forest Service will not protect these lands by designating them as a National Scenic Area or Wilderness Area.